 This was because iron supplementation helped maintain body iron stores and haemoglobin levels.

 In a study looking at male and female blood donors in the Journal of the American Medical Association (JAMA) in 1981 “reduced iron stores were found in 8% of male and 23% of female donors.
 Menstruation significantly lowered iron stores in women” (17).

 They stated that “There is substantial evidence that reduced breast-feeding, small-for-gestational-age birth weight, Fe and I deficiency, and protein-energy malnutrition (PEM) are associated with long-term deficits in cognition and school achievement”.

-Fe is the chemical name for Iron, and as stated a deficiency in iron may cause issues with behaviour and cognition.
-There is not enough evidence that iron supplementation can improve behavioural development in children.
+Fe is the chemical name for Iron, and as stated a deficiency in iron may cause issues with behavior and cognition.
+There is not enough evidence that iron supplementation can improve behavioral development in children.